 “Several popular pieces of freeware come bundled with secret extras that install spy and ad ware onto PCs.
 For years, you had to pick one or the other, you’d use the free software and get stung with advertisements or spyware, perhaps even worms and viruses – or you’d go without in order to be safe.”

-“But with Microsoft AntiSpyware, this isn’t an issue.
+“But with Microsoft AntiSpyware and our previous free antivirus software this isn’t an issue.
 It gives Windows users the best of the world’s free software, without the problems that are usually associated with it.”

 Keppelmeyer explains that Windows is the only operating system that can give you this security.
 “What Microsoft is offering is a clear and present benefit.”